James-Fleming12/EvidentialHDC/README.md

 ### The three pillars

+The method rests on three pillars, presented in the order the paper builds them: the robust extractor (Pillar 1) produces a feature space that survives corruption;
-The method rests on three pillars, ordered by the *primary deployment path*: backprop-free active learning is the core framework; label-free TTA is used in the conditions where it works well enough that active learning is not needed; the robust extractor is what makes both possible.
-Pillars 1 and 2 are placeholders at this
-stage: the general direction is set, the concrete design is still being measured and will be filled in as the diagnostics land.
-Pillar 3 is designed and detailed in Section 4.
+the label-free TTA method (Pillar 2) raises mIoU on the conditions where that representation survives; and where the corruption shifts the features too far for any label-free update to recover (fog and crosstalk), a detection mechanism hands off to the backprop-free active learning framework (Pillar 3), which spends a small label budget to convert the surviving cluster structure into prototypes.
+Pillars 1 and 2 are placeholders at this stage: the general direction is set, the concrete design is still being measured and will be filled in as the diagnostics land.
+Pillar 3 is designed and detailed in Section 5.

 1. **Robust feature extractor pretraining** (intended to improve on DGLSS++).
    [to be filled: the pretraining objective and architecture.
 The goal is a feature space that survives fog and crosstalk before the HDC projection, with a higher recoverable ceiling than the DGLSS++ baseline currently measured.]

+2. **Label-free test-time adaptation** (raises mIoU on the healthy conditions).
+   A gated prototype update that works wherever the representation survives: on the healthy conditions it reaches the labeled ceiling with no labels at all.
+   [to be filled: the form of the TTA.
+The measurements so far bound it: the update operator (naive EMA, BN alignment) works on every extractor, but it is bounded
+    by the assignment wall, where a label-free signal can detect which points are wrong, but not what class they are.]

-2. **Backprop-free active learning** (the PRIMARY framework).
-Query one point per dense per-class cluster under a very strict label-or-don't gate, re-estimate the prototypes from the labeled cluster representatives, and repeat.
-This is what closes the residual gap on the conditions label-free adaptation cannot handle — the ones where the representation is gone (fog, crosstalk) and the label ceiling is the wall.
+3. **Backprop-free active learning** (the fill-in for the conditions TTA cannot recover).
+When a mechanism detects that the corruption has shifted the features too far for the label-free update to close the gap to the supervised ceiling, query one point per dense per-class cluster under a very strict label-or-don't gate and re-estimate the prototypes from the labeled cluster representatives.
    The balanced allocation of the label budget across classes is part of this pillar.
-[Section 4.]
+[Section 5.]

-3. **Label-free test-time adaptation** (used WHERE active learning is not needed).
-   On the conditions where the representation survives and the label-free update is accurate — the healthy conditions, and any extractor/condition combination whose label-free gap-closed is high — run the gated prototype update with no labels at all, so the label budget is spent only where it is actually required.
-   [to be filled: the form of the TTA.
-The measurements so far bound it: the label-free update is flat in full-coverage mIoU, and the labeled ceiling is the wall, so TTA is viable exactly where the ceiling is reachable label-free.]

-This is the pivot from the earlier framing: active learning is no longer a fallback added on top of a TTA pipeline that should handle everything.
-It is the primary framework, and TTA is engaged only in the regimes where the label-free path is demonstrably sufficient — so the label budget is preserved for exactly the conditions that need it.
+This is the pivot from the earlier framing: the paper's narrative is that TTA is the method that works where it works (the healthy conditions), and active learning is the completion that handles the conditions TTA cannot (engaged by a detection signal, not bolted on as a variant).
+The deployment consequence is that the label budget is preserved for exactly the conditions that need it.

 ---

 ## 2. Pillar 1: Robust feature extractor pretraining

-The extractor is **DGLSS++** — the domain-generalization method whose consistency constraints we adapted to a corruption-robustness target — with three pieces, each doing a distinct job:
+The extractor is **DGLSS++**, the domain-generalization method whose consistency constraints we adapted to a corruption-robustness target, with three pieces, each doing a distinct job:

 - **GMSIFC + LSCC consistency stack** (the DGLSS++ core): GMSIFC aligns cross-view